bit-of-a-shambles/europe_versus/README.md

 ## 🙏 Current Data Sources

-All statistics are currently sourced from reputable international organizations:
+All statistics are sourced from reputable international organizations:

 **Economic Data:**
 - Our World in Data (aggregating World Bank, Eurostat, OECD, IMF data)